Myelin is critical for optimal brain function and mental health.

 It’s best to get your Vitamin D from sunlight, but most people can’t get enough, especially during the winter.

-It’s a good idea to take Vitamin K2 along with Vitamin D3, as it has also been shown to support myelin (57).
+If you do decide to supplement, it’s a good idea to take Vitamin K2 along with Vitamin D3, as it has also been shown to support myelin (57).

 Choline is an essential B vitamin that most people don’t consume enough of, because very few foods in the Western diet contain it.